 Eco Citizens Club

-The Eco Citizen Club (ECC) program is new to FBC as of 2016.
+The Eco Citizen Club (ECC) program has been delivered many years for schools in Carleton County, New Brunswick.
 We are very happy to partner with the Environmental Trust Fund to help develop young eco-citizens who are able to think creatively about environmental challenges and solutions.
 The program consists of a multi-school Fall Festival, resources for ECCs running throughout the school year, and a Winter Convention where students can show off what their ECCs have been working on!

 This year, we have over 80 students involved from four schools across New Brunswick – John Caldwell, Andover Elementary, Florenceville Elementary, and Perth Andover Middle School.